-What Can a Handyman Do in Pearl, Mississippi?
+What Can a Handyman Do Without a License in Pearl, Mississippi?

 In Pearl (Rankin County), most “handyman” work is unlicensed at the state level as long as you stay under Mississippi’s contractor licensing threshold and do not perform regulated trades (electrical, plumbing, HVAC).
 Mississippi requires a state contractor license for residential or commercial construction/repair projects at or above the state dollar threshold; cities (including Pearl) typically require a local privilege/business license for operating, even if you’re exempt from the state contractor license.